-To make cross media comparisons the planner always needs to consider what value or weight should be applied to OTS measures of different media.
-Obviously all OTS are not created the same - different methodologies and definitions calls for the judgement of the planner to establish his own relative weights that reflect the probability of 'open eyes and/ or ears in front of the advertisement'.
+To make cross media comparisons the planner always needs to consider what value or weight he should apply to OTS from the different media.
+Obviously all OTS are not created the same - different methodologies and definitions calls for the judgement of the planner to establish his own relative value/weights that reflect the probability of 'open eyes and/or ears in front of the advertising'.